ellis/roboliq/roboliq/tutorials/Commands.md

 * `count: integer` -- The number of times to repeat.
 * `[steps]: object` -- The sequence of commands to repeat.
+* `[variableName]: string` -- If provided, a variable will this name will be added to the scope containing the loop index (starting from 1).

+### `system.runtimeExitLoop`

+Perform a run-time check to test whether execution should exit the current loop

+Properties:

+* `testType` -- The type of code to execute to determine whether to break; a JSON truthy value should be returned.
+* `test: string` -- The code to execute at runtime that will test whether to exit.

+### `system.runtimeLoadVariables`

+Handle steps which require runtime variables

+Properties:

+* `[agent]: Agent` -- Agent identifier
+* `varset: string` -- Name of the variable set to load
+* `variables: array` -- Array of variables to load from 'varset'

+### `system.runtimeSteps`

+Handle steps which require runtime variables

+Properties:

+* `[agent]: Agent` -- Agent identifier
+* `varset: string` -- Name of the variable set to load
+* `variables: array` -- Array of variables to load from 'varset'
+* `steps: array,object` -- Steps to compile at runtime

 ## <a name="timer"></a>timer